Why Gmail Is Blocking Your Email (and How To Fix It)

 SendLayer is an SMTP email delivery service that improves your email deliverability by authenticating your domain.

-Additionally, SendLayer protects the sender reputation of your domain by setting up a subdomain for outgoing emails.
-The platform also includes tools for logging your emails and tracking email delivery status, opens, and unsubscribes, so you’ll know immediately if there are any issues.
+Additionally, SendLayer protects your domain’s sender reputation by setting up a subdomain for outgoing emails.
+The platform also includes tools to log your emails and track email delivery status, opens, and unsubscribes, so you’ll know immediately if there are any issues.

 Setting Up Email Authentication in SendLayer